johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 to it using KSK_A and ZSK_A, where the keys are exactly identical.
 As no additional requirements follow, the scenario is not described further.)

-The quiescent state is the following:
+The target state is the following:

 Provider A signs the zone (except for the DNSKEY, CDS and CDNSKEY RRsets) with ZSK_A.
 Provider B signs with ZSK_B.
 Provider A's DNSKEY RRset contains at least KSK_A, ZSK_A, and ZSK_B.
 And is signed by at least KSK_A.
 Similarly, provider B's DNSKEY RRset contains at least KSK_B, ZSK_A, and ZSK_B.
 This RRset is signed by KSK_B.
-Both providers have an NS RRset that consists of NS_A and NS_B.
 At the parent the DS records refer to KSK_A and KSK_B.

-TODO: Isn't the quiescent state really when "everything is in sync", i.e., all ZSK_* are published at all providers, all KSK_* are reflected in CDS/CDNSKEY records, and and the DS RRset refers to all CDS/CDNSKEY keys?
--- This definition is broader, because a mid-rollover situation would also be called "quiescent" as long as the are no outstanding sync tasks between providers (and all are waiting for the rolling provider to make the next move).

-TODO: In the unsigned case, the quiescence definition includes NS and glue.
-Why not here?
+Both providers serve the zone with an NS RRset that consists of NS_A and NS_B.
+At the parent the delegation NS RRset is the same.
+Where needed, the parent has glue consistent with the data in the zone.

 ### ZSK rolls